 Dr. Marnie Rose was just 27 and in the first year of her pediatric medical residency at Children's Memorial Hermann Hospital when she was diagnosed with a rare form of brain cancer.
 Despite her diagnosis, she agreed to share all - her cancer journey, personal life and professional duties as a medical resident - with a TV crew from the ABC reality series Houston Medical.
 The critically acclaimed hospital series followed the lives of doctors, nurses, other health care professionals and patients at Memorial Hermann.
 Houston Medical aired nationally on the ABC Network for six weeks of summer, 2002.
 Read More...

-Brain cancer will once again meet its match this March as patients, supporters and family members converge for the 12th Annual Run for the Rose to raise awareness and funds benefiting The University of Texas MD Anderson Cancer Center and Children’s Memorial Hermann Hospital.
-The certified run will be held at Reliant Park on Sunday, March 30 at 8 a.m.
-Other race-day activities include a Family 1K and a post-race party at Reliant Center for participants.
+Brain cancer will once again meet its match in April as patients, supporters and family members converge for the 13th Annual Run for the Rose to raise awareness and funds benefiting The University of Texas MD Anderson Cancer Center and Children’s Memorial Hermann Hospital.
+The certified run will be held at Reliant Park on Sunday, April 12 at 8 a.m.
+Other race-day activities include a Family 1K and a post-race party at Reliant Arena for participants.
 For interested runners, the 5K run will be chip-timed.
 Awards will be given to male and female 5K participants who finish first, as well as the top three male and female finishers in specific-age categories.
 All children completing the 5K and 1K will receive medals.
 Participants range in age from 2 months to 102 years of age.

 We Can Save Even More Lives With Your Help!